Technigo/project-news-site/README.md

 # News Site

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This is Technigo Bootcamp project 2.
+Assignment was to create a responsive newspaper site with header, big news section and other news section.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+First I planned the site on paper and then I coded site's basic structure and styled it.
+I used flexbox and media queries.
+If I had more time I would have tried CSS grid.

 ## View it live
 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.